jinjagit/blogger/README.md

 As, for example, in my [app/views/articles/show.html.erb](https://github.com/jinjagit/blogger/blob/master/app/views/articles/show.html.erb).

-Note: Because we are given a huge (and unreadable) block of css styling in screen.css.scss, the sidebar and main body of the web pages are not set up as 2 distinct columns.
+Note: Because the tutorial provides a huge (and virtually unreadable) block of css styling in screen.css.scss, the sidebar and main body of the web pages are not set up as 2 distinct columns.
 This makes centering the content of the pages relative to the sidebar somewhat messy.
-I have found a reasonable compromise (see .body css in [style.css.scss](https://github.com/jinjagit/blogger/blob/master/app/assets/stylesheets/style.css.scss)), but it can look a bit 'off' when viewed in a large window on a 4k screen.
+I found a reasonable compromise (see .body css in [style.css.scss](https://github.com/jinjagit/blogger/blob/master/app/assets/stylesheets/style.css.scss)), but it can look a bit 'off' when viewed in a large window on a 4k screen.
 If this app was intended for real-life use, I would write all my own css.
 Since I need to learn about Rails more than develop my css skills, however, I can live with this.

 ### L6 Date-based navigation links [Not implemented]:

-Although suggested in the tutorial as an 'extra', I didn't implement this, as it seems unlikely I will have enough articles to warrant it, nor of enough different creation dates to test it well (without manually resetting my system date and creating new articles, several times).
+Although suggested in the tutorial as an 'extra', I didn't implement this, as it seems unlikely I will have enough articles to warrant it, nor of enough different creation dates to test it well (without manually resetting my system date to different months and creating new articles, several times).
 I did include a time-stamp on each article, however, (top left), and it seems trivial to parse this for the number of the month / year and then filter articles to display accordingly (if this were desired).
 Creating such a new view would also be very similar to creating the new 'Top 3 Most Viewed Articles' view, as described below.

 ### L6 Implement view_count for articles:

 I added a new 'view_count' column, of type integer, to the articles database table.
-For a recap of how to this, I found [this post](https://stackoverflow.com/questions/4834809/adding-a-column-to-an-existing-table-in-a-rails-migration) helpful.
+For a recap of how to do this, I found [this post](https://stackoverflow.com/questions/4834809/adding-a-column-to-an-existing-table-in-a-rails-migration) helpful.
 After doing that (and running <code>rake db:migrate</code>), I decided to go for the 'calling a model method from the controller' approach.

 The necessary code was added to the show method in the [articles_controller.rb](https://github.com/jinjagit/blogger/blob/master/app/controllers/articles_controller.rb) controller, and a new method, called 'increment_view_count' in the [articles.rb](https://github.com/jinjagit/blogger/blob/master/app/models/article.rb) model.
 The new parameter also needs to be 'permitted' in [articles_helper.rb](https://github.com/jinjagit/blogger/blob/master/app/helpers/articles_helper.rb).